 Debbie Campbell started the business in 2013, naming it after her daughter Annie, who manages the store.

 The store features name-brand clothing and accessories from more than 3,000 consigners.
 In addition to sales at their retail store, they ship all over the world with employees arranging outfits and staging products to post on Facebook, Instagram and other online platforms every day.
+And, as of December 2020, they now have their own e-commerce website, funded in part through the Mountain Association’s Business Support program.

 Campbell said her number one goal with the store is to provide good jobs in Letcher County – something that’s currently in short supply.
 She now has six employees whose pay ranges from $10 to $21 an hour, and Annie’s offers 100 percent employer-paid insurance.
 Through Shaping Our Appalachian Region (SOAR), Campbell connected with the Southeast Kentucky Chamber of Commerce to take advantage of a group discount on health insurance they offer for their members through Anthem.